Skip to content

 Financial Proxy: The median income for self-employed individuals at their own incorporated businesses in Wisconsin was $43,432 in 2014 (U.S. Small Business Administration).

-Rationale: We can assume that the new businesses created will have the same income as the businesses created in 2014 (the latest reference available to us).
-By multiplying $43,432 by the total number of businesses created, we will approximate the new businesses' total economic value.
+Rationale: We can assume that the new businesses created will have the same income as those made in 2014 (the latest reference available).
+We will approximate the new businesses' total economic value by multiplying $43,432 by the total number of companies created.

 Indicator: Full-time Employees: Minorities/Previously Excluded (IRIS OI8147)